JamesTsay-12/blog-site/_posts/2025-07-09-wealth-allocations-what-people-do-vs-what-works.md

 This article was generated in collaboration with ChatGPT and based on publicly available data and academic frameworks.
 The results generated for what typical investors do needs to be verified but you can use these numbers as guidelines.
 Same goes for what more "optimal" allocations might be.
 Consult a licensed advisor before making financial decisions.

-I do not currently follow the propsoed optimized allocation strategy and am continuing to evaluate and test ideas.
+I do not currently follow the proposed optimized allocation strategy and am continuing to evaluate and test ideas.
 For example, I’m still exploring private equity access before committing larger stakes.
 Market conditions can change, and recent PE returns have softened.
 You can model your own scenarios using my [financial simulator](https://jamestsay-12.github.io/blog-site/finance/2025/06/25/retirement-simulation.html).

 Unfortunately, some links may not work without creating accounts or passing paywalls — I’m working to improve this!